Consider Teen Challenge addiction programs — Low Cost, Christian Rehab Alternative

 Detox for Sedative Addiction

 Withdrawal symptoms can vary substantially, depending upon which sedative a person was using.
-For short-acting hypnotics, an addict can expect withdrawal symptoms to being within 1-2 days and peak around 3 days.
+For short-acting hypnotics, an addict can expect withdrawal symptoms to be within 1-2 days and peak around 3 days.
 For longer-acting hypnotics, the timeframe can be extended, peaking after about 7 days.
-In either case, the withdrawal symptoms will be similar, including:

 Insomnia and restlessness.